hharas/aati/README.md

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/hharas/aati/rust.yml?logo=github) ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/hharas/aati/master) ![GitHub issues](https://img.shields.io/github/issues/hharas/aati) ![GitHub top language](https://img.shields.io/github/languages/top/hharas/aati?logo=rust) ![Libraries.io dependency status for latest release](https://img.shields.io/librariesio/release/cargo/aati) ![Crates.io](https://img.shields.io/crates/v/aati)  ![GitHub](https://img.shields.io/github/license/hharas/aati?logo=gnu)

-Minimal package manager written in Rust
+Cross-platform package manager written in Rust

+## Installation

+For Linux users, just install the Rust Programming Language on your System, then use cargo to directly install Aati by running `cargo install aati`.
+If you're on Termux, run `pkg install rust` and then do the same thing.
+For Windows users, see [this dedicated Section](#installation-guide-for-windows-users).

 ## How can I use it?

 ### As a user

-First off, install Aati by running `cargo install aati` in your terminal.
-If you're installing Aati on Windows, see [this section](#installation-guide-for-windows-users).
 Aati relies on Aati Package Repositories (APRs), and so you need to add one in order to use it.
 In order to add a repository, you need to run `aati repo add <repo url>`.
 You can add the [Amad Project Package Repository](https://amad.codeberg.page) if you want to try Aati out.
 Afterwards, if you run `aati list available`, you will see the available packages in the repo and their versions that you can install.
 If you wish to install the latest version of a package, you can run:

 ```bash